awsdocs/aws-lambda-developer-guide/doc_source/images-create.md

 + OCI Specifications \(v1\.0\.0 and up\)

 For example, you can use the Docker CLI to build, test, and deploy your container images\.

-## Lambda requirements for container images<a name="images-reqs"></a>

-To deploy a container image to Lambda, note the following requirements:

-1. The container image must implement the Lambda [Runtime API](runtimes-api.md)\.
-The AWS open\-source [runtime interface clients](runtimes-images.md#runtimes-api-client) implement the API\.
-You can add a runtime interface client to your preferred base image to make it compatible with Lambda\.

-1. The container image must be able to run on a read\-only file system\.
-Your function code can access a writable `/tmp` directory with 512 MB of storage\.

-1. The default Lambda user must be able to read all the files required to run your function code\.
-Lambda follows security best practices by defining a default Linux user with least\-privileged permissions\.
-Verify that your application code does not rely on files that other Linux users are restricted from running\.

-1. Lambda supports only Linux\-based container images\.

-1. Lambda provides multi\-architecture base images\.
-However, the image you build for your function must target only one of the architectures\.
-Lambda does not support functions that use multi\-architecture container images\.

 ## Container image settings<a name="images-parms"></a>